Jeremy Boyer

-Jeremy A. Boyer (born May 12, 1980) is an American musician best known for being the stadium organist for the National Hockey League's St. Louis Blues.
+Jeremy A. Boyer (born May 12, 1980) is an American musician best known for being the stadium organist for the National Hockey League's St. Louis Blues and the Major League Baseball's St. Louis Cardinals.

 Early life

 Boyer was born and raised in Potosi, Missouri.
 He was a self-taught organist as a young man and then studied under St. Louis organist Ernie Hays.
 Boyer is a 1998 graduate of Potosi High School and an inaugural member of the Potosi Trojans Hall of Fame.
 He attended Mineral Area College from 1998-2000.

 He first played for sports teams when he was a student at Southeast Missouri State University, playing for their baseball team's games.
 He participated in the Southeast Show Band while in college and attributes that experience with helping him learn "what kinds of music got the crowd going."
 When he graduated in 2004 with a Bachelor of Music Education, his first musician jobs were working as an organist and music director at local schools and churches.
-He lives in Kimmswick, Missouri and has three daughters.
+He has three daughters.